EdwinNunez921/Installing-and-Using-Wireshark/README.md

 <img src="https://github.com/user-attachments/assets/836e5364-12e3-4d55-a719-224c69d888b6" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-size anything with 2 or more Vcpus is good, for authentication type select password and scroll down and make up a user and password you'll remember
+For the size, choose any option with 2 or more vCPUs.
+For Authentication Type, select 'Password' and scroll down to create a user and password you'll remember.
 </p>
 <br />